Investigating overdensities around z>6 galaxies through ALMA observations of [CII]: Introduction

 While these results appear somewhat at odds with expectations, the studies described above suffer due to sensitivity limits and shortcomings of the selection techniques used.
 Optical selection of LBGs is difficult during the EoR due to the faintness of galaxies at $z>6$.
-Similarly, single dish sub-mm observations only select galaxies with high SFRs ($> 150\ \rm M_\odot / yr$) and do not detect less luminous galaxies expected to trace overdensities during EoR.
+Similarly, single dish sub-mm observations only select galaxies with high SFRs ($\gtrsim 100\ \rm M_\odot / yr$) and will likely miss lower mass galaxies detected through other methods.
 Even using more sensitive large interferometers, like the \textit{Atacama Large Millimeter Array} (ALMA), it has been shown that many UV selected galaxies are undetected in the FIR continuum~\citep{Bouwens2016}.
 Using ALMA to instead observe ionized carbon emission lines is a complimentary method to detecting galaxies during the EoR.
 Carbon has one of the lowest ionization energies of the elements that are abundant in the early universe.
 Due to the fine structure of ionized carbon, [CII], it is excited at 91K and then decays through the $^2 P_{3/2} \rightarrow ^2 P_{1/2}$ transition, which emits a photon at 157.7 $\mu m$.
 [CII] is one of the brightest emission lines in star-forming galaxies and is a major cooling mechanism in the ISM.
-Recent works have shown that it is possible to study [CII] emission in high-redshift galaxies using ALMA. \citet{Capak2015} and \citet{Willott2015} studied the FIR and dust properties of galaxies using ALMA, while many studies have probed the [CII] and dust of the host galaxies of $z\sim6$ quasars (e.g. \cite{Wang2013,Willott2013,Decarli2018}).
+Recent works have shown that it is possible to study [CII] emission in high-redshift galaxies using ALMA. \citet{Capak2015} and \citet{Willott2015} studied the FIR and dust properties of galaxies using ALMA, while many studies have probed the [CII] and dust of the host galaxies of $z\sim6$ quasar \citep{Wang2013,Willott2013,Decarli2018}.